 The long-term trends are unknown.
 The species has been reported at three locations in Dutchess County in 2007 and 2013, but has not been reported elsewhere in the state since the 1860s.

 The main threats would be habitat loss to development, invasive plants, succession, and the isolation of the remaining colonies.
 It is not known whether the remaining populations are large enough to persist.
 Deer are also a potentially serious threat.
 While they do not severely graze the foliage of the foodplant, roundleaf ragwort (Packera [better known as Senecio] obovata), they do eat the flowers which could reduce the foodplant in the long term.
 Of most immediate concern though is the elimination of nectar sources by deer.
 This has been observed several times in potential, but unoccupied, habitats in New Jersey.
-Gypsy moth spraying could also be a threat, but the potential sensitivity of larvae to Btk (Bacillus thuringiensis variety kurstaki - a bacterial biological control used on gypsy moth caterpillars) is unknown.
+Spongy moth spraying could also be a threat, but the potential sensitivity of larvae to Btk (Bacillus thuringiensis variety kurstaki - a bacterial biological control used on spongy moth caterpillars) is unknown.

 Potential management needs include deer management, invasive plant and pest control, and habitat management and restoration.
 If deer browse is identified as a threat, there are a number of deer management techniques that can be employed.
 In small areas, tall fencing can prevent deer from browsing on plants.
 Exclosures should include roundleaf ragwort (Packaera obovata) and nectar sources.
 If deer browse is a significant issue, consultation with New York State Department of Environmental Conservation is recommended.
 Invasive species should be controlled to ensure the foodplant and nectar sources remain.
 Management techniques include mechanical removal, chemical treatment directly to the invasive plant, and some can be eliminated with biocontrols, such as parasites that specially target specific species.
-Mid to late larval instars of northern metalmark are present at the recommended spraying time of Btk for gypsy moth.
+Mid to late larval instars of northern metalmark are present at the recommended spraying time of Btk for spongy moth.
 It is unknown how northern metalmark larvae are affected by Btk, therefore direct spraying is not recommended in areas with known northern metalmark populations.
 Habitat restoration could include selective logging to open the canopy which would result in suitable habitat for P. obovata and to provide some connectivity to other nearby populations when possible.
 It would be beneficial to plant nectar souces near P. obovata because northern metalmarks are weak fliers and tend to stay near their foodplant unless there is a shortage of nectar.

 Research is needed to determine the affects of Btk (Bacillus thuringiensis variety kurstaki) on northern metalmark larvae.
 Additional studies are needed to better understand metapopulation dynamics and how selective logging may improve connectivity between subpopulations.